 The FTC identified two types of PAEs that use markedly different business models.
 One type is referenced as Portfolio PAEs, which purchase patents outright.
 The second, more common, type referred to in the report are Litigation PAEs.

 “Litigation PAEs frequently relied on revenue-sharing agreements to acquire patents.
 They overwhelmingly filed infringement lawsuits before securing licenses, which covered a small number of patents and were generally less valuable,” the press release said.

 Adam Kelly, an intellectual property law attorney and partner with the firm of Loeb & Loeb in Chicago, said each kind of PAE presents its own set of challenges.
 But he said litigation PAEs, in particular, "are a major problem."

-on the cost of litigation rather than the probability the court would agree that
+The study found the results to be consistent with nuisance litigation, in which defendants agree to settle based on the cost of litigation rather than the probability the court would agree that any alleged infringement occurred.

 “Based on the overall findings of this study and consistent with the FTC’s history of recommending improvements to patent law to facilitate the benefits of patent rights, while minimizing practices that can ‘discourage innovation, prevent competition, and raise prices through unnecessary litigation and licensing,’ the FTC recommends that policymakers address PAE litigation asymmetries through procedural and substantive reform,” the report states.

 The FTC lists a few recommendations in its report, including: policy makers should address the imbalances between the cost of litigation discovery for PAE plaintiffs and defendants; courts and defendants should be provided with more information about the plaintiffs who have filed infringement lawsuits; and multiple cases brought against defendants on the same theories of infringement should be streamlined.